oilstel/memory-site-template/README.md

 it is also possible to run kirby directly on a server (without the static site generator). it is a bit more setup and depends a lot on which server you are using. this is not covered here. using kirby directly on a server will allow you to publish more instantly to your live website, login from any computer, also create user accounts that can be shared.

+published in athens,
+elliott
+(sitting across from kristoffer and polina at matrozou 38)